What Is Nicotine?

 Nicotine causes synapses in the brain to reinforce the use of the drug.
 This can damage a person’s learning ability and attention span and ultimately lead to addiction.
 Teenagers are at a higher risk of the long-term mental issues associated with nicotine addiction.

-Those who stop using nicotine after several months or years must go through a withdrawal phase.
+Those who stop using nicotine after several months or years must undergo a withdrawal phase.
 While nicotine withdrawal is generally safe, many experience uncomfortable symptoms that may drive them to use nicotine again.

 Nicotine withdrawal symptoms include: